Privacy policy.

 Disclosure of personal data to third parties.

-We may disclose any personal data that we hold to certain third parties who are contracted to help us provide our products and services (some of whom may be based outside the UK, EU, US, Hong Kong or Singapore).
+In addition to any disclosure of Contributor personal data to Subscribers via their subscription to our products and services, we may disclose any personal data that we hold to certain third parties who are contracted to help us provide our products and services (some of whom may be based outside the UK, EU, US, Hong Kong, the Philippines, or Singapore).
 Any such third parties will be acting as processors on our behalf and will be contractually bound to only use the data in accordance with our instructions and to implement adequate security measures.
 The data will only be transferred by us to a third party if appropriate contractually binding safeguards are implemented between us and the processor.
 We require all third parties to respect the security of your personal data and to treat it in accordance with all applicable law.
 We do not allow our third-party service providers to use your personal data for their own purposes and we only permit them to process your personal data for specified purposes and in accordance with our instructions.

 We may share also personal data with third parties (who will also be acting as controllers in respect of that personal data) if we: